ninjasource/led-display-websocket-demo/led-display-hardware-ssl/README.md

 The w5500 board is used for the ethernet connection and a daisey chain of max7219 chips are used to display data on a scrolling LED panel.
 See ./lib/README.txt for instructions on how to build the BearSSL ssl library

-The LetsEncrypt trust anchor is used so only sites signed using their root certificate authority will work (up till the year 2035)
+The LetsEncrypt trust anchors (both the old and the new one) are used so only sites signed using their root certificate authorities will work (up till the year 2035)
-At the time of writing the system does not know the current date and time so I have hardcoded some future date and time in its place for now.
-This allows the x509 certificate date range checks to pass.
-Additionally, the system has no way of gathering high quality entropy (used to generate random numbers) so this needs to be addressed too as the crypto is weak as a result.
+Currently, the system has no way of gathering high quality entropy (used to generate random numbers) so this needs to be addressed too as the crypto is weak as a result.
 The entropy is currently hardcoded.

+The system time is fetched from an NTP server on the internet.

 Future plans:
-1. Use a real time clock to store the date and time or get the time from an online time server
-2. Build a hardware random number generator using zener diode reverse breakdown phenomena or use the internal temperature sensor to gather entropy
+Use the internal temperature sensor to gather entropy so that we don't have to hard code it.

 HOW TO BUILD AND RUN